 As an agent, I am always reading both for pleasure and to keep up with market trends.
+It is a great way to relax at home, check this out if you don’t believe me!
 My clients often ask me for reading suggestions so they can keep up as well.
 I thought I’d share my top 5 “to read” books for spring 2015.
 It is already shaping up to be a great year in publishing.
 Here are just a few of the books I’m looking forward to reading this year:

 1. The Girl on the Train by Paula Hawkins (January 13, 2015, Riverhead) This commercial success has only been out a short time and is already topping the charts as well as my to read list.
 Fast pacing, unreliable narrators, twist and turns, it seems like this book has it all!
 Readers are comparing it to Gone Girl and I can’t wait to see how it stacks up.